OUR AUTISM & ADHD SERVICES

 Current position for our local NHS pathways

-Because our current local pathways have no financial cap, we are able to maintain a steady flow of assessments.
-This means your journey toward a diagnosis can continue without unnecessary pauses or funding delays.
+For services that are not currently capped, we are able to maintain a steady flow of assessments.
+This means your journey toward diagnosis can continue without unnecessary pauses or funding delays.

 What this means for NHS Right to Choose services